yanny-alt/hackbio-cancer-internship/Stage2_Coding_and_Visualization/Report.md

 - **Total Pathway Genes:** 4545
 - **Fold Enrichment:** 2.08

 In simpler terms, the process by which cells generate complex chemicals from simpler ones is known as Biosynthesis and it is essential to both metabolism and cellular growth.
 The regulation of biosynthetic pathways is essential for cellular growth, cellular energy-balance maintenance, and for its responsive function towards external stimuli.
-The pathway’s enrichment in this dataset implies that under-regulating genes related to biosynthetic activities may have important metabolic repercussions.
+The pathway’s enrichment in this dataset implies that under-regulating genes related to biosynthetic activities may have important metabolic repercussions.(Mukherjee, A et al., 2014; Journal of Biological Chemistry 289(10), 6569-6579.

 ## 8. Visualization of Enrichment Results